Skip to Main Content Go to Sitemap

 Biography

-McNaughton is active with research, currently engaged in a study of the incidence of PTSD in nurses with Memorial University and, as part of a quality improvement study at SickKids, she has developed both a mental health session for nursing graduates, as well as a workshop for their families, which is delivered as a component of the nursing orientation.
+Kelly is active with research and publication.
+She was engaged in a study with the Faculty of Nursing at Memorial University to investigate the incidence of Occupational Stress Injury in nurses.
+Her PhD research focuses on attrition and mental health in novice nurses.
+She has further facilitated a quality improvement study at SickKids which includes both a mental health session for new nursing graduates, as well as a workshop for their families, which is delivered as a component of the nursing orientation.

 Research

-McNaughton is currently engaged in a grant-funded study through the Faculty of Nursing at Memorial University to examine occupational stress injury in nursing.
-In addition, she is collaborating with the Department of Nursing at SickKids in a quality improvement project to study the effectiveness of mental health training for new nurses during orientation and following their mental health trajectory across the first twelve months in their position.
-Under these auspices, McNaughton developed the curriculum content and is the training facilitator for the orientation as well as for the family wellness workshop.
+Kelly engaged in a grant-funded study through the Faculty of Nursing at Memorial University to examine occupational stress injury in nursing.
+In addition, she collaborated with the Department of Nursing at SickKids in a quality improvement project to study the effectiveness of mental health training for new nurses during orientation and following their mental health trajectory across the first twelve months in their position.
+Under these auspices, Kelly developed a mental health session for new nurse hires as well as a family wellness workshop for their families.
+She facilitates these sessions for each new hire cohort.

 Education